What are the NGU Admissions Office's deadlines?

 - A current evaluation of a specific learning disability (completed within three years of request) from a licensed psychologist or certified school psychologist

 The evaluation must identify a specific disability and contain specific recommendations for assisting the student.
 The student must request, in writing, each semester of enrollment that accommodations be made and authorize release of evaluation information to appropriate faculty and staff.
 A form will be provided for this purpose.

 Prior to initial registration, all students must have on file with the Office of Student Services a signed New Beginnings form and a completed health form.
 The health form must include verification of immunization.
 No student may register for classes without verification of required immunization.

-1) To receive a refund, a student must officially withdraw.
+To receive a refund, a student must officially withdraw.
 Charges shall continue up to the day the student starts the official withdrawal process.
-The student must contact Student Services to begin the official withdrawal process.
+The student must contact Student Life to begin the official withdrawal process.

-This policy applies to all students (i.e. commuters, residents, full-time, and part-time students).
+This policy applies to all students, i.e., commuters, residents, full-time, and part-time.

 If you have any questions, please contact the NGU Financial Aid Office.

-Full-time resident student with SC Tuition Grant, Pell, Stafford Loan, and some institutional aid.
-Student withdraws during the thirrd week of classes:
+A full-time, resident student with SC Tuition Grant, Pell Grant, Stafford Loan, and has some institutional aid.
+Student withdraws during the 3rd week of classes:

 Transcripts are evaluated in the Registrar's office prior to enrollment.
 A copy of the accepted courses is given to the transfer counselor in admissions, who contacts the student.

 Upon enrollment and receipt of official final transcript, the Registrar enters classes in the student's North Greenville University transcript.
 The student is then notified through campus mail of the courses accepted.
 The notification is recorded in the student's permanent file.